 You can install custom fonts and apply them to compatible apps on your Apple mobile devices.
-To control those new fonts or use your iPad as a creative workstation, you work directly through the app you’re using them with.
-It’s an ideal solution for anyone who creates presentations on their desktop to show on their iPad — no worries about surprise replacement fonts that can mar a display or layout.
+To control those fonts or use your iPad as a creative workstation, you work directly through the app you’re using them with.
+It’s an ideal solution for anyone who creates presentations on their desktop to show on their iPad — no worries about surprise replacement fonts.

-Even today, there still aren’t a ton of resources for installing and managing iOS fonts.
-We do expect to see font apps from additional vendors like DynaComware, Monotype, Morisawa, and Founder as font customization evolves.
-Apple has partnered with these font providers to offer fonts on the App Store.
+Yet, even now, there still aren’t a ton of resources for installing and managing iOS fonts, and there’s not much momentum for any radical changes in that area.
+So far, vendors like Monotype and Morisawa are offering downloadable apps on the App Store, and additional vendors Apple has partnered with, like DynaComware and Founder, are still expected to produce apps eventually.
 If you want to install third-party fonts on your device right now, we detail the apps available.
-Our detailed how-to install fonts article shows you exactly how it’s done.
+Our detailed article on how to install fonts shows you exactly how it’s done.

 AnyFont lets you install — well — any font in TTF, OTF, or TTC format on your iPhone or iPad via a configuration profile.
 After installation, you can use these fonts with Word, PowerPoint, Pages, Excel, Numbers, Keynote, and others that employ the device’s font book.
 You can add single or multiple fonts simultaneously as ZIP or TTC files and preview them in the app.

 iFont allows you to install new fonts in TTF, TTC, and OTF formats.
 You can also add files compressed in a ZIP file to use with applications like Pages, Keynote, Microsoft Word, or any other compatible apps.
 Users can download and install fonts from the Google Fonts library, Dafont, and other custom sources within iFont.
 However, this requires a configuration profile. iFont has an array of cool features, where users can install, compare, and preview typefaces and review individual glyphs and technical font details.
 You can test out the fonts you want by clicking on the notepad icon underneath the selected font.
-This will prompt you to type a few words and allow you to share this as an image to view in third-party applications such as WhatsApp or Messenger.
-Unfortunately, iFont can’t adjust the font used in the keyboard or other apps that are not compatible with custom fonts. iFont works well with iOS 14, so we suggest trying out apps like Pages and GoodNotes, which we know are compatible with customized fonts on the new OS.
+This will prompt you to type a few words and allow you to share this as an image to view in third-party applications such as WhatsApp or Messenger. iFont can now parse fonts and determine which characters glyphs are mapped to, save glyph appearances, and search glyphs.

-Fonteer allows users to install OTF or TTF fonts on whatever device you’re using by emailing the fonts as a configuration profile.
-From the emailed file, you can unzip the fonts into FontBook so they’ll be accessible by any app that allows you to change fonts.
+Fonteer lets you install OTF or TTF fonts on whatever device you’re using by emailing the fonts as a configuration profile.
+From the emailed file, you can unzip the fonts into FontBook to make them accessible to any app that allows you to change fonts.
 This app lets you manage various font collections simultaneously, explore and install Google Fonts, and download different fonts using your browser or email.
 You can use it with a wide range of apps, including Pages, Keynote, Numbers, Word, Powerpoint, Excel, Autodesk SketchBook, Pixelmator, and Adobe Comp.
-You can test the app by downloading the free version, which will let you try out three fonts.
+Test the app by downloading the free version, which will let you try out three fonts.
 If you like the interface and find it easy to use, you can buy the full app at a one-time price and have access to unlimited font installations.
-Sadly, Fonteer doesn’t let you alter the font on your home screen, in messages, or emails.
+Fonteer does not let you alter the font on your home screen, in messages, or in emails.

 You can get the flexible RightFont app for iOS at no charge.
 With this app, you can install, preview, and manage fonts on both your iPhone and iPad.
-OTF, TTF, and TTC formats are 100% supported, and installed fonts work with Word, Excel, PowerPoint, Pages, Keynote, Numbers, and a bunch of other apps.
-Users can download and font on your device, iCloud Drive, or Google Drive.
+OTF, TTF, and TTC formats are 100% supported, and installed fonts work with Word, Excel, PowerPoint, Pages, Keynote, Numbers, and numerous other apps.
+You can download fonts on your device, iCloud Drive, or Google Drive.
 You can even share fonts via AirDrop and email and easily install them using RightFont.
 RightFont is compatible with iOS 14 and lets you preview all the font families with customized content in bulk.